 The purpose of this information is to help you decide if you need any workplace adjustments to help you achieve the full remit of your job role.
-If you are unsure about any of the information below you may contact the Occupational Health Service on 0203 866 6600 and ask to speak to one of the Occupational Health Nurse Advisors.
 You may also contact your recruiting manager if you are unsure about any aspect of your job/role or workplace.